Vegetable Week & The Big Vegie Crunch

 It’s a fantastic and veg-citing way to start your school year with a health-promoting crunch.

-Vegetable Week 2020 ran from Monday 2nd March to Friday 6th March, with The Big Vegie Crunch held at 10am on Thursday 5th March.
+Vegetable Week 2021 will run from Monday 15 March to Friday 19 March, with The Big Vegie Crunch held at 10am on Thursday 18 March.

-We have a whole vegetable patch of digital resources to help your school including:
+Registered schools will receive a whole vegetable patch of digital resources to help you run the event at your school including:

 - Get ready eNewsletters